 - 1/3 cup heavy cream

-- Red candies like M&Ms, jelly beans, or red hots
+- Optional: Red candies like M&Ms, jelly beans, or red hots

 1. Place the cream in a small saucepan over medium heat.
 Heat it until it simmers and small bubbles form all along the edges of the pan, but do not allow it to come to a full boil.